chriscdn/RHManagedObject/readme.md

 	NSObject :: NSManagedObject :: RHManagedObject :: EmployeeEntity :: Employee

-You’ll notice that the `RHManagedObject` and `Employee` classes have been added to the hierarchy.
+You'll notice that the `RHManagedObject` and `Employee` classes have been added to the hierarchy.
 The `RHManagedObject` class adds generic methods (i.e., not specific to your model) that simplifies interacting with Core Data.
 Its main features are:

-- It manages the moc for you such that you don’t have to think about it.
+- It manages the object context for you such that you don't have to think about it.
 - It adds easier methods for fetching, creating, cloning, and deleting managed objects.
-- It provides a simplified interface for saving the context, and works regardless from which thread it’s called.
+- It provides a simplified interface for saving the context, and works regardless from which thread it's called.

 For example, the newEntity method introduced in `RHManagedObject` lets you create a new managed object with a single line: